The eLearning Superhuman lab

-A common question that people who are new to eLearning ask is, ‘What skills do I need to make great eLearning?’
-Designing high-impact eLearning is a ‘Renaissance skill’. it takes a complex mixture of instructional design, visual communication design and media design.
-Our eLearning Superhuman program is a project-based program designed to help you become an ‘eLearning Superman’ who can design effective and engaging online learning.
+A common question that people who are new to eLearning ask is; ‘What skills do I need to make great eLearning?’
+Designing high-impact eLearning is a ‘Renaissance skill’.
+It takes a complex mixture of instructional design, visual communication design and media design.
+Our eLearning Superhuman lab is a project-based lab designed to help you become an ‘eLearning Superman’ who can design effective and engaging online learning.

-The structure of program follows the instructional design process:
+The structure of the lab follows the instructional design process:

 Analysing and understanding the problem and audience